labcif/MonAutopsy/README.md

 $ python3 monitor.py
 ```

-# Json File
+# INI File
-MonAutopsy uses a JSON file to store all the parameters necessary for it's correct execution
+MonAutopsy uses a INI file to store all the configurations necessary for it's correct execution

 - CPU and memory Usage